Morocco Walking Tours

 We set out from Marrakech for the High Atlas Mountains, where we get a real glimpse of daily mountain life as we ramble through the Natural Reserve of Tamsoult.
 The afternoon provides some downtime at the exquisite Kasbah Bab Ourika hotel, where we’ll dine tonight.

 We head into the foothills of Mount Toubkal, the highest peak in North Africa, today to the remote Berber village Around before lunch on the terrace of our local guide’s guest house: Dar Ouassaggou.
 During cocktails tonight our friend Wafa explains what it’s like to be a woman in a moderate Muslim nation.

 Off to the coast today and the port town Essaouira.
 Lunch today is a unique experience: a wine tasting lunch at the most prestigious wine domain in Morocco: the Val d’Argan.
-Later, we’l traverse paths only used by locals in an almost forgotten bay, then it’s back to town where we explore Essaouira’s 18th-century seafront ramparts.
-We’ll dine tonight at a famous local restaurant: Le Chalet de La Plage.
+Later, we’l traverse paths only used by locals in an almost unforgotten bay before heading back to town to explore Essaouira’s 18th-century seafront ramparts.
+We’ll dine tonight at the exquisite restaurant “LaTable de Madada.”

 We return to Marrakech today and hike the cliffs of the Plateau du Kik overlooking the Plain of Marrakech and its olive groves.
 Houssine–our local guide, awaits us with a surprise picnic before a short walk and our return journey to the city to explore labyrinthine ancient Medina.

 Famous character and local guide Mohammed Bouskri takes us on a tour today, with stops at the Museum of Art of Marrakech, Jemaa El Fna Square, and the amazing garden of Jacques Majorelle.
 Our final night dinner at the private Ryad Kniza, complete with music, is sure to provide an unforgettable ambiance.

 Our Moroccan walking adventure ends this morning after breakfast at the hotel.
 Your guides will be happy to help confirm onward travel; ask B&R about a post-trip to the fascinating royal city of Fes.